 Cliff House Maine exemplifies true luxury amidst the natural beauty of coastal Maine.
-After a complete architectural reimagination, the landmark resort re-emerged as one of the most captivating waterfront destinations of its kind following a landmark transformation.
-This iconic Maine resort, which welcomed its first guests in 1872, inspires a new community of travelers today with remarkable sightlines, intuitive amenities, and emotionally rewarding encounters.
-Located minutes from Ogunquit’s sandy beach and just over an hour north of Boston, Cliff House stretches across 70 oceanfront acres, 90' above sea level perched atop Bald Head Cliff.
+After a complete architectural reimagination, the landmark resort re-emerged as one of the most captivating waterfront destinations in the United States.
+This iconic Maine resort, which welcomed its first guests in 1872, today inspires a discerning community of travelers with remarkable sightlines, intuitive amenities, and emotionally rewarding encounters.
+Located minutes from Ogunquit’s sandy beach and just over an hour north of Boston, Cliff House Maine stretches across 70 oceanfront acres, 90' above sea level perched atop Bald Head Cliff.
 Year-round guests are mesmerized by views of the sunrise over an infinite horizon, expansive stretches of rugged coastline and beloved historic landmarks such as Nubble Lighthouse.

 Each of its 226 inviting luxury accommodations—including guest rooms and suites—boast private terraces and incomparable oceanfront views.
 Custom-designed with graceful coastal style and handcrafted elements, our serene Maine accommodations are richly textured yet comfortably refined.